oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 ##### Online update handling of deletes

-**Summary**

-The primary use case for online update is to make small additions, deletions of single resources or MBeans that have no dependencies, or changes to non-dynamic MBean attributes.
+The primary use case for online updates is to make small additions, deletions of single resources or MBeans that have no dependencies, or changes to non-dynamic MBean attributes.

-Deletion can be problematic for online update in two cases:
+Deletion can be problematic for online updates in two cases:
  - Deleting multiple resources that have cross dependencies.
  - Deleting the parent type section in an MBean hierarchy.

 In general, complex deletion should be handled by offline updates in order to avoid these problems.

-> Note that implicitly removing a model's parent type section may sometimes work depending on the type of the section.
-For example, if you have an application in the model under `appDeployments:` in a `model.configMap` and you subsequently update the ConfigMap using an online update so that it no longer includes the `appDeployment` section, then the online update will delete the application from the domain.)
+**Note**: Implicitly removing a model's parent type section may sometimes work depending on the type of the section.
+For example, if you have an application in the model under `appDeployments:` in a `model.configMap` and you subsequently update the ConfigMap using an online update so that it no longer includes the `appDeployment` section, then the online update will delete the application from the domain.

-**MBean type section deletion**
+_MBean type section deletion_

-For an example of an MBean deletion, consider a WDT config map that starts with:
+For an example of an MBean deletion, consider a WDT ConfigMap that starts with:

 ```
 resources: